Will A Tide Clock Work For My Location?

 A tide clock is essentially a dial (just like a time clock) with a timed mechanism.
 The key differences are the time it takes for the hands of the clock to rotate, and the markings around the edges.

 Rather than the mechanism rotating once every 12 hours, like a regular clock, the mechanism rotates once every 12 hours and 25 minutes.
 This is roughly the time that passes between two high tides.
-This tells us that there are just under two high tides and two low tides a day.
+This tells us that there are just under two high tides and two low tides daily.
+This rotation is due to the moon's gravitational pull on the Earth's oceans.

 In the position where a time clock would have the number 12, a tide clock has the words 'High Tide', and in the position where a time clock would have the number 6, a tide clock has the words 'Low Tide'.